edgedb/edgedb/docs/stdlib/json.rst

     Returns the elements of a JSON array as a set of :eql:type:`json`.

-    Calling this function on anything other than an array of :eql:type:`json` will result in a runtime error:
+    Calling this function on anything other than an :eql:type:`json` array will result in a runtime error.

     .. code-block:: edgeql-repl